matope/keepass21pass/README.md

 Note
 =====
-Garbage infomation will remain in "Notes" fields. delete them by your hands.
+Infomation including your passwords will remain in the "Notes" fields. delete them by your hands.